 Ed Galloway built the totem pole over an 11 year period from 1937 to 1948, utilizing some 28 tons of cement, six tons of steel, and 100 tons of sand and rock.
 His tribute to the American Indian features 200 carved pictures, with four nine-foot Indians near the top each representing a different tribe.

-The centerpiece totem pole, rising from the back of an enormous turtle, sits in the midst of a beautiful nine acre park.
+The centerpiece totem pole, rising from the back of an enormous turtle, sits in the midst of a beautiful nine-acre park.
 The park also features Galloway’s eleven-sided “Fiddle House” that previously housed his hand-carved fiddles.
 Artifacts made by Ed Galloway and visuals of the park development are also on display in the museum.
-Throughout the park are numerous of colorful totems that display a variety of Indian Folk Art.
+Throughout the park are numerous colorful totems that display a variety of Indian Folk Art.

 Nathan Edward Galloway was born in 1880 in Missouri and developed his carving skills as a child, creating mother-of-pearl buttons and small wooden items.
 After serving in the U.S. Army in the early 1900s he was introduced to Japanese and Far Eastern art while stationed in the Philippine Islands.
 After he returned to Missouri from his tour of duty, he began to create massive sculptures from tree trunks where he incorporated human figures with fish and reptiles.